Christmas Firsts: Christmas Traditions in America

 Our First Look at Santa Claus

 Before Christianity, the Germanic peoples celebrated a midwinter event called Yule.
-Their god Wodan (Norse Odin) of the north had a long white beard and a rode a horse during his ghostly hunts through the midwinter sky.
+Their god Wodan (Norse Odin) of the north had a long white beard and rode a horse during his ghostly hunts through the midwinter sky.
 It’s thought that this German mythology later merged with the Dutch traditions regarding Saint Nicholas, an early Christian bishop, to create the image of Santa Claus.

 odin.jpg